March 31st - June 4th 2017

-Performance at Nottingham Contemporary: Saturday 3rd June (evening - time TBC)
+Performance at Nottingham Contemporary: Saturday 3rd June (Doors 7pm, Performance 7.30-9pm)

 Born in Eindhoven, Netherlands, Remko Scha (1945 – 2015) was an Amsterdam based artist, scientist, composer and experimental musician who later became a professor in computational linguistics at the University of Amsterdam.
 A true polymath, Scha’s practice was equal parts scientific & artistic experimentation that involved many and whose influence is acknowledged by several of the most noteworthy musicians, artists and performers of the past 50 years.

 Whilst studying his physics degree in Eindhoven in the mid-1960’s, Scha founded The New Electric Chamber Music Ensemble, a group of musicians renowned for improvised performances involving traditional instruments alongside items such as EEG equipment and household appliances.
 In the early 1970’s Scha worked for the electronics company Philips, developing complex 'question-answering' systems that became the first of several scientific achievements for Scha, and Philips’ first artificial intelligence advancement.

 Later, together with Paul Panhuysen, Scha founded Het Apollohuis in Eindhoven in 1980, an alternative space for music and visual art.
 The former cigar factory played host to artists, musicians and speakers including Glenn Branca Band, Terry Fox, Ellen Fullman, Dan Graham, Artist Placement Group, This Heat and Robert Longo.